- Products and Services

 The accounts offer a direct window into Indian attitudes toward the earliest European settlers and the resultant transformations that took place, first as trade was established and later as displacement forced tribes into unfamiliar territories.
 The collection presents the entire spectrum of native peoples’ experiences from their own point of view.

 Firsthand accounts reveal how Indians lived, thought, and fought to protect their interests; how the tribes interacted with each other and the white invaders; and how they reacted to the constantly changing and challenging situations they faced.
 One remarkable story is that of Ishi, the California Indian who emerged one day from his Stone-Age life to become an anthropological exhibit.
 Woodland women recount how they adjusted to life on the plains.
 Navajo weavers and Zuni potters explain how their crafts are integral to their lives.
 Suquamish painters and sculptors tell how their creations illuminate the myth and social fabric of their nation.
 Paiute medicine men describe ceremonies and rites of passage.
 Cheyenne women and children relate their eyewitness accounts of the Little Big Horn and Wounded Knee.

 The biographies are supported with historical materials that provide context for the personal stories.
 Also included is a detailed timeline of Indian events, cross referenced by region and tribe, to further aid in contextual placement.

 North American Indian Thought and Culture is available on the Web, either through one-time purchase of perpetual rights or through annual subscription.
 A library that purchases perpetual rights will also receive an archival copy of the data.
-Please contact us for free trials and prices.

 *Please note, North American Indian Thought and Culture was previously known as North American Indian Biographical Database*